Melbride/deploy/README.md

         ```
      4. A new browser window will open, or you can navigate to `http://localhost:8501` to view the Streamlit app.

+     Check out the live demo and see how it works!
+[Live Demo](https://deploy-6myk3saaabd7p9tgag5fw8.streamlit.app/)

 ## Getting Started

 1. **Ensure you have the required dependencies installed.**